 Grand Canyon of Yellowstone

 First, we took the one-way North Rim Drive.
-The North Rim has several overlooks of Yellowstone Falls and the canyon:
+The North Rim has several overlooks of Yellowstone Falls and the canyon.

 Brink of the Lower Falls

-Brink of Lower Falls and Yellowstone River
+Yellowstone River from Brink of the Lower Falls

 Lookout Point

-Lookout Point of Yellowstone Falls
+Lookout Point view for Yellowstone Falls

-Yellow Valley of Grand Canyon of Yellowstone
+Valley of the Grand Canyon of Yellowstone

 Grand View

-Grand View canyon and river
+View of canyon and river from Grand View

 Inspiration Point